19 Nov Exercise bikes: classic fitness equipment for a reason

 Lots of innovations have come along in the fitness industry since exercise bikes became popular, however, few machines offer benefits to such a large section of people.

-Whether you prefer a stationary bike o850rbs[1]r recumbent bike, everyone from the novice or out of shape person to an elite athlete can find value in an exercise bike to add to their fitness regimen.
+Whether you prefer a stationary bike or recumbent bike, everyone from the novice or out of shape person to an elite athlete can find value in an exercise bike to add to their fitness regimen.

 Exercise bikes range from the simple to the high-tech, complete with video screens to map out courses.